pmahnke/mahnke-cocktails/recipe_processed/taquila_sunrise.md

 - Method: Build in the Glass
 - Pour: Add all ingredients directly to the glass
+- Glassware: Collins glass
-- Glassware: Garnish: Orange slice
+- Garnish: Orange slice
-- Special Prep: Stir orange juice and taquilla, then pour the grenadine down the side of the glass.
+- Special Prep: Stir orange juice and tequilla, then pour the grenadine down the side of the glass.

 </div>
 <div class="subrecipe" markdown="1">